Mike Lysaght, Marriage & Family Therapist in Northern California

 I provide communication-focused, emotionally-supportive therapy to individuals, couples and families, including LGBT+ and other sexual minorities.

 If you’re grappling with your sense of purpose, major life changes, or simply need a sounding board to unpack what’s happened so far, I provide a one-on-one, listening, supportive environment that lends you a hand in finding the solutions that are right for you.

-I provide specialized care to the LGBT community with an eye toward inclusion and non-judgement.
+I provide specialized care to the LGBT+ community with an eye toward inclusion and non-judgment.
 I work consciously with all variations of orientation, relationship, and gender in my practice, along with maintaining professional connections within the community to advance my work in sexual minority and gender-variant care.

 We all have things that we want.
 Less arguing, more cooperation, a better understanding of each other.
 My approach begins with what you want.

 There is something unique about the way that I practice.
 I use what I call “interpretation” and “translation” methods to help individuals, couples and families communicate more effectively.